• Blackie: family dog, 1950s

 Length of time with Jim: 8 years, 6 months

-Dallas, the dog, was a great mentor and teacher for Vegas.
+Never got over it.
+Always a bit shy and frightened of everything.
+I work with her to help her gain confidence.
+She gets more confident every day.
+Dallas was a great mentor and teacher for her.
 After Dallas died, Vegas would sniff around the front door as if to wonder when her sister was coming back.
-She seems to have adapted well to the loss of her sister and has become more of a loyal companion since.
+She has become more of a loyal companion since.

 The other cities I have lived in were New Orleans (Nawlins, EZ) and Edmond (Eddie, Edie) but none of those sounded right.
 I then played with names associated with Watson - Alexander Graham Bell (Belle) and Sherlock Holmes.
 Nothing, yet.
 Then I realized there is another city that I 'live' in quite a bit - Las Vegas.
 This dog is Vegas.
 She is a showgirl and she walks around the house topless.